Venture Funding Definition

 Startup capital is the second stage of venture funding.
-If the venture is able to attract the investor, the idea of the business of the venture is brought into reality.
+If the venture is able to attract an investor, the idea of the business of the venture is brought into reality.
 A prototype product is developed and fully tested to know the actual potential of the product.
 Generally, a person from the venture capital firm takes a seat in the management of the business to monitor the operations regularly and keep a check that every activity is done as per the framed plan.
-If the idea of business meets the requirement of the investor and has sufficient market in the trail run, the investor agrees to participate in the future course of the business.
+Suppose the idea of the business meets the requirement of the investor and has sufficient market in the trial run.
+In that case, the investor agrees to participate in the future course of the business.

 Stage 3: Early Stage / Second Stage Capital

 After the startup capital stage comes the early/first/second stage capital.
 In this stage, the investor significantly increases the capital invested in the venture business.
-The capital increase is mainly towards increasing the production of goods, marketing or other expansion say building a network etc. The company with higher capital inflow moves towards profitability as it is able to reach a wide range of customers.
+The capital increase is mainly towards increasing the production of goods, marketing, or other expansion, say building a network, etc. A company with a higher capital inflow moves towards profitability as it is able to reach a wide range of customers.